deandresugandhi/DeandreSugandhi_T2A2/README.md

 __Authentication methods__: Valid JWT token

 __Purpose__: Allows registered users to create an item post which will be associated with their user account.
+Also creates a new location record if seen_location or pickup_location address does not exist in the locations table yet, and creates a new record in the images table for each new image attached.

 ### 5. /item-posts/&lt;id&gt;